-- 18. Edit the form content as needed to make it appear the way you want it. - 19.
-Click OK when you are done.
+- 13) Edit the form content as needed to make it appear the way you want it. - 7.
+Click OK when you complete the layout of your form.

-Civic Platform closes the form layout tool and then returns you to the Fields tab.
+Accela Automation closes the form layout tool and then returns you to the Fields tab.